-This year the competition takes place in the facilities of University of Extremadura (Badajoz, Spain).
-Multiple WiFi access points (AP) were registered in the logfiles, but the position of each AP is unknown.
-More than 30 BLE beacons were deployed in the environment to support indoor location.
-Several geo-referenced floormap images are available; competitors are free to decide whether to use or not to use that information for positioning.
+This year the competition takes place in the School of Engineering of the University of Minho (Guimarães, Portugal).
+Multiple WiFi access points (AP) were detected, but the position of each AP is unknown.
+Some beacons may be present in the environment to support indoor location but their reliability nor location are not guaranteed.
+Several geo-referenced floor-map images are available; competitors are free to decide whether to use or not to use that information for positioning.

-Description of Datasets (Logfiles)
+Description of Datasets (Logfiles/Trials)